 Yesterday I attended a lovely lunch for Mark di Suvero hosted by LA Louver.
-Mark is considered one of the world's top post-modern sculptors and it was an interesting gathering of curators and press.
+Mark is considered one of the world's top post-modern sculptors.
 One of the hot topics of conversation was the merging of art and design--and yes, fashion.
 With the Murakami exhibition leaving an indelible imprint on the art world this past year and all sorts of other movement in that direction, it is a timely and controversial discussion.

 I launched this site almost three years ago out of a desire to write about things that inspire me and have lived through the initial and slightly painful snub of design, fashion, and art writers, who did not understand exactly what TrustYourStyle was doing.
 Not able to create a box that quite fit my genre, I was lumped into "lifestyle" and I'm okay with that.
 But thankfully in the past year, I've watched as the blog world slowly started turning in a direction closer to my heart, melding the coverage of art and design, and now art and fashion.